Healthcare in Spain

 Coming from the UK, you might have gotten used to the NHS – but does Spain’s government cover the same functions that the NHS does?
 Or will you need private insurance?

-To answer simply, while private insurance is an option, only 13% of Spaniards elect to enroll.
+To answer simply, while private insurance is an option, 20% of Spanish households elect to enroll.
 The country’s public insurance system covers 99.7% of the Spanish population, so for most people, private cover is not an essential purchase.

 Read on to find out more, or you can start building a customised medical plan with Cigna today.
 With over 95 million customers worldwide and a wide range of policy options, Cigna will get you sorted in no time.